 Mount Kilimanjaro basically has its own climate, as it’s such a large geographic structure.
-There are different zones that you’ll cross while climbing, each with their own habitat and temperatures.
+There are different zones that you’ll cross while climbing, each with its own habitat and temperatures.
 We’ll tell you more about them in a minute.
-But let’s start with the winds, that interfere with the mountain and have a huge impact on the amount of rain.
+But let’s start with the winds, which interfere with the mountain and have a huge impact on the amount of rain.

 From May to October occur what are called anti-trade winds.
 They contain little humidity, but blow strongly, strong enough to control the South-east trade winds and significantly reduce the rain.
 These months, from May to October, are the dry season.
 You’re likely to still encounter a bit of rain, but this is mainly limited to the lower slopes, below 3000 m / 9840 ft.

 Finally, from November to mid-March occurs the North-east Monsoon, which brings some rainfall to the Northern slopes of the mountain.
 They contain a lot less humidity than the Southeast trade winds though, especially in the second half of this period, from January to mid-March, making this an ideal time to climb.

 We distinguish 4 climatic zones on Mount Kilimanjaro, the rainforest zone, the low alpine zone, the high alpine zone, and the glacial zone.
 Rainfall in each of these zones is determined by what we described above, but temperatures vary throughout the year for some of these zones as well.

 Rainforest zone (800 – 3000 m / 2620 – 9840 ft)

 The first zone you’ll trek through, the rainforest zone is characterized by high humidity and light mist.
 Temperatures are highest in February, around 14°C/57°F, and lowest in July, when they’re around 7°C/45°F. They slowly increase and decrease in the periods between these two months.